By Wayne Erbsen

 The 1, 2, 3 back-up licks wear well, and you can use them numerous times before your fans start to wonder if you know any other licks.
 Then you’ll either have to find new licks, or new fans!

-I’ve tried to make this lesson using the magic numbers as easy as possible, but I realize it may be difficult to grasp without hearing what it sound like.
+I’ve tried to make this lesson using the magic numbers as easy as possible, but I realize it may be difficult to grasp without hearing what it sounds like.
 I have a solution to this problem!
-“I Am a Pilgrim” can be found in three of my new books: Bluegrass Jamming on Mandolin, Bluegrass Jamming on Fiddle and Bluegrass Jamming on Banjo.
-Each book comes with a CD containing almost 200 tracks, which illustrate the echo licks as well as the magic numbers.
+“I Am a Pilgrim” can be found in three of my books: Bluegrass Jamming on Mandolin, Bluegrass Jamming on Fiddle, and Bluegrass Jamming on Banjo.
+Each book comes with a CD containing almost 200 tracks, which illustrate the echo licks as well as the 1, 2, and 3 back-up licks using the magic numbers.

 Good luck with learning to play back-up on your instrument.
 It’s one of the most fun things to do in this life, right up there with eating pie!